bubblesnet/documentation/README.md

 The Station Control screen is where I spend 99% of my time in the system.

 ### Devices

-The system software has 3 devices:
+The system software runs on 3 devices:
 * [Controller](https://github.com/bubblesnet/controller) - A Raspberry Pi 4 8GB that contains the data storage, web user interface and alerting functions.
 * [Edge-device](https://github.com/bubblesnet/edge-device) (cabinet) - A Raspberry Pi 3B+ that contains the actual sensors and relay controls to monitor and control the environment in the grow space.
 Designed to run on a Pi (3CMM, 3B, 3B+, 4), port to another type of device would be painful.